 All communicant members who have reached the age set forth in Section I of the Bylaws, and who have read and been given a copy of the Constitution and Bylaws of the Congregation shall be entitled to vote and hold office.

 Church Council - Church Council - Voting members may be elected to the church council in accordance with Section VIII of the Bylaws.
 The office of president, vice-president, and elder shall only be held only by male members of the congregation.
 (1 Tim 2:8 – 3:7, Titus 1:5-9, 1 Cor 14:33-38, Eph5:22-24).

 The pastoral office of this congregation shall be conferred upon such ministers and candidates only as:

-A. Profess and adhere to the confessional standards set for the in Article III of this constitution and are well qualified for their work.
-Pastors shall, in the call extended to and accepted by them, be pledged to this confessional standard,
+A. Profess and adhere to the confessional standards set forth in Article III of this constitution and are well qualified for their work.
+Pastors shall, in the call extended to and accepted by them, be pledged to these confessional standards.

 B. are members of, or have qualified and applied for membership in, the same synod to which this congregation belongs,

 C. have been properly and rightfully called by the congregation.

 ARTICLE VI POWERS OF THE CONGREGATION

 The congregation as a body, through the voting members shall have supreme power to administer and manage all its affairs.
 The establishment and conduct of all institutions, organizations, and social groups within the congregation, such as the Sunday School; youth, ladies' and men's organizations; and choir; shall at all times be subject to the approval and supervision of the congregation.
 The congregation, however, shall not be empowered to decide anything contrary to the Word of God and the Confessions of the Lutheran Church (Article III), and any such decisions shall be null and void.

 The right to call pastors, as well as the right to elect all other officers of the congregation, shall be vested in the congregation and shall never be delegated to an individual or to a minor body or circle within the congregation.